OrderChain: Towards General Instruct-Tuning for Stimulating the Ordinal Understanding Ability of MLLM: Method

 Since OR tasks have continuous ordinal labels, a coarse-to-fine paradigm can be utilized to predict ordinal labels progressively.
 Inspired by this observation, we introduce a new prompting paradigm, called Range Optimization Chain-of-Thought (RO-CoT), to enable the MLLM to solve OR tasks in a progressive range optimization manner.
 Specifically, the procedure of our RO-CoT consists of four parts:

-\begin{enumerate} \item {\bf Formatting the Query to a Template}: Transforming individualized raw query inputs to a specific template of common OR tasks. \item {\bf Definition Generation as Domain Knowledge Prompts}: For different OR tasks and user requirements, definitions and ideas of the tasks are generated through preliminary identification by LLM, which act as domain knowledge prompts to guide ensuing MLLM prediction. \item {\bf Loop Iteration in Each Range Optimization Step}: \begin{enumerate} \item {\bf Generating category feature prompts by the category recursive division (CRD) method} (discuss in Sec.~\ref{crdt}): Given the initial optional categories, CRD will continue to divide these categories into multiple consecutive subsets with a smaller range as new candidate categories for the next step. \item {\bf Proposing a thought based on the task-aware prompts} (discuss in Sec.~\ref{tap}): The task-aware prompts, consisting of domain knowledge prompts and category feature prompts, guide the MLLM to propose a thought -- which new candidate subset that the category of the image belongs to. \item {\bf Continue or end}: If the final prediction is made, MLLM will return the outputs; otherwise, MLLM will repeat step (a) to continue making refined predictions with the new prompts generated by CRD. \end{enumerate} \item {\bf Returning the Final Response}: When the subset contains only one category, the procedure will end and return the final prediction.
+\begin{enumerate}[1.] \item {\bf Formatting and Setting Template}: Format individualized raw query inputs to a specific template of common OR tasks and set corresponding recursive CoT logic. \item {\bf Definition Generation as Domain Knowledge Prompts}: For different OR tasks and user requirements, definitions and ideas of the tasks are generated through preliminary identification by LLM, which act as domain knowledge prompts to guide ensuing MLLM prediction. \item {\bf Loop Iteration in Each RO-CoT Step}: \begin{enumerate}[(a)] \item {\bf Generating category feature prompts by the category recursive division (CRD) method} (discuss in Sec.~\ref{crdt}): Given the initial optional categories or last intermediate thought, CRD will continue to divide these categories into multiple consecutive subsets with a smaller range as new candidate categories for the next step.
+These candidate subsets will serve as category feature prompts for instruction. \item {\bf Using combined task-aware prompts to instruct MLLM} (discuss in Sec.~\ref{tap}): The task-aware prompts, combined with default domain knowledge prompts and newly generated category feature prompts, are used to instruct the MLLM to propose a thought which a new candidate subset that the category of the image belongs to. \item {\bf Continue or end}: If the final prediction is made, MLLM will return the outputs; otherwise, MLLM will repeat step (a) to continue making refined predictions with the new prompts generated by CRD. \end{enumerate} \item {\bf Returning the Final Response}: When the subset contains only one category, the procedure will end and return the final prediction.

 \end{enumerate}